df8819/SimpleNN/README.md

 - Random number count: Enter the count of random numbers to generate for training the model.
 - 'Predict' Button: Click this button to perform the prediction based on the provided inputs.
 - 'Reset Graph' Button: Click this button to clear the training progress graph.
+- 'Visualize Brain' Button: Opens a window for a visual representation of the current model.
 - Note: The prediction will be displayed as % value after the training.

 ## Guide